THE CHILEAN QUESTION

 Though it went on to perform well during the 1980s, the damage to the Chilean economy had already been done.
 The shock therapy of the 1970s and the recession which followed led to severe socio-economic damage, in the form of extreme inequality, that reached deep into the lives of children born into poverty for whom access to good quality health and education, and opportunities for housing and employment, were circumscribed by their parents’ wealth.

-In an echo of history, Western commentators are already bemoaning the rise of tyranny in the person of Boric, and resurgent left-wing movements across Latin America.
+In an echo of history, Western commentators bemoaned the rise of tyranny in the person of Boric, and resurgent left-wing movements across Latin America.
 The Wall Street Journal offers the view that “Latin America suffers from too much government” and counts amongst its problems, “weak private property rights.”

 Fearing communism, Kast's defenders in Chile’s wealthier suburbs were vehement in their opposition to Boric and his coalition.
 In Lo Barnechea, 12 kilometres northwest of the capital Santiago, residents also rejected the opportunity to redraft Chile’s dictatorship-era constitution.
 Chile’s wealthy point to the country’s stability, relative to other states in the region.